ninscope/Software/README.md

 # Software
-Software for use with NINScope.
+Software for use with NINscope.
 The software repository is a Processing sketch.
 Checkout the wiki page for installation of application, additional libraries and drivers on the platforms Windows, MacOSX and Linux.

  :point_right: https://github.com/ninscope/Software/wiki